MaulikDave9/MaulikDave9/README.md

 Hi, This is Maulik, I am aspiring Data Scientist/Software Developer.

+Currently, I am focusing on the Deep Learning with Python (by François Chollet).

-I'm currently working on finishing Google Advanced Data Analytics Certificate with Coursera.
+I recently finished Google Advanced Data Analytics Professional Certificate with Coursera.
+It focused on the statistical analysis, Python, regression models, and machine learning.

 <!--
 **MaulikDave9/MaulikDave9** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.